Admissions

 4. Courses that contain a worldview or theological orientation in variance with the principles and mission of Kentucky Mountain Bible College may not be accepted.

-5. Individual courses must carry a grade of C or greater.
+5. Individual courses must carry a grade of “C” or higher.

 6. Credit will be considered from the following institutions